yfp-c/eng103a-AWS-networking-VPC/README.md

 ![aws vpcdiagram](https://user-images.githubusercontent.com/98178943/153408568-9c28c506-8194-433a-a8b8-6b2b63919921.png)

 ## Creating a VPC
+The steps below are the general steps we need to take.

 - Select the region - in this case Ireland
 - Create a VPC
 - Select a valid CDIR block for our VPC to split into blocks. e.g. 10.0.0.0/16